telent/schlock/README.md

   "plugging and unplugging the keyboard may crash the locker", most of which work this app benefits from.
 I may have introduced more bugs in the new bit, of course.

+## Next steps

+- remove some debug logging

+- scale to screen size (or to thumb reach? may need this to be configurable)

+- visual feedback when buttons pressed

+- more aesthetic "wrong password" signalling, e.g. add some padding around the red background area

+- maybe find a better place for backspace and enter

+- use command line parameter for pin file location instead of environment variable

+- try on an actual touch device instead of assuming pointer emulation will work

+- refine the backoff timings. maybe you get three attempts before the delay cuts in but then the delay is longer.

+- enhance mkpin:
+  - generate random PINs
+  - check PINs against blocklist
+  - write the output file, so it can set the umask